CoregoLabs/Proposal/README.md

 **3. Market**
 As the secondary market expands with increasing user transitions, it becomes crucial to index pertinent data.

-For instance, by tracking daily, weekly, or other periodic purchases and sales, users can gain a clearer understanding of coretime's price trends.
-Moreover, real-time indexing of coretime's price can offer immediate insights.
-Such data indexing could pave the way for aggregators to present users with diverse liquidity options across multiple coretime markets akin to the 1inch protocol.
+For instance, by tracking daily, weekly, or other periodic purchases and sales, users can gain a clearer understanding of Coretime's price trends.
+Moreover, real-time indexing of Coretime's price can offer immediate insights.
+Such data indexing could pave the way for aggregators to present users with diverse liquidity options across multiple Coretime markets akin to the **1inch** protocol.

 Data
 -   Regions on sale (for a specified period)